 - The subfloor, which is typically a layer of plywood or oriented strand board (OSB).

 The floor and subfloor combined should be at least 1-1/8 inches thick for proper support.
 If your existing floor is covered in cushioned vinyl or linoleum, it’s best to remove it, but you can also cover it with an underlayment.
-If you have more than one layer of existing flooring, or if the existing flooring is damaged, it must be removed before putting down the underlayment.
+If you have more than one layer of existing flooring, or if the existing flooring is damaged, it must be removed before putting down the underlayment for ceramic tiles.
 If the existing floor was installed prior to 1990, it may contain asbestos fibers, and removing or sanding it can be dangerous.
 In this case, hire a trained asbestos inspector to determine whether asbestos is present.
 If it is, the existing flooring can simply be covered with plywood or removed by a professional contractor.

 Using the proper underlayment for the type of flooring you’re installing is essential for a lasting, high quality installation.
 But it’s also important to choose the underlayment that will best address any issues present in the subfloor, which needs to be level and free of low spots.

-The following underlayments are suitable for ceramic tile installation.
+The following underlayments for ceramic tile are suitable installation.

 To determine whether the existing floor is flat, move a straightedge over the surface.
 Mark the spots that are high and low.
 Fill in low spots with a leveling compound, and grind down high spots with a grinder or rubbing stone.